 Theodore put up his hand, palm out.
 “Please, I’m the only one who has to say anything here, and that’s to apologize for my driver who didn’t pay enough attention to see that you were in the lane, and didn’t even realize that he’d hit someone.
 He had his iPod with the earplugs in his ears and he wouldn’t have even heard a police siren.
 I also know now why the San Jose police didn’t find anything.
 The accident didn’t happen in San Jose, which is in Santa Clara County.
 It happened in Woodside, which is in San Mateo County.
-The San Jose police couldn’t find any record of an accident in San Jose or Santa Clara County, so they filed it, which means they dropped it.
+The San Jose police couldn’t find any record of an accident in San Jose or Santa Clara County, so they filed it, which means they didn’t do anything about it.

 “So, thank you for calling me with your information.
 My insurance company has that now, and they’re preparing the paperwork and a payment of $50,000.
 We’re going to pay the full price for your replacement motorcycle and the shipping and handling costs.
 If it’s more than that, just send them your bill and they’ll pay you the additional amount.”

 “Wow.
 I’m really stunned.
 Let me say that if I ever have any children I’ll definitely use your diaper service.”

 Theodore smiled.
 “Thanks.
 Now, I have a little gift for you.
 It’s similar to the greeting gift we give every new customer.”
 He stopped and laughed when he saw Owen’s expression.
 Owen had visions of a set of things like baby powder and a package of diapers.

 “Here you are, Owen.
 I hope you enjoy it.”